dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 ### What happened?

-When you ran `dapr run dotnet run`:
+When you ran `dapr run --app-id order-processor dotnet run`:

 1. A unique order ID for the workflow is generated (in the above example, `6d2abcc9`) and the workflow is scheduled.
 1. The `NotifyActivity` workflow activity sends a notification saying an order for 10 cars has been received.